Congratulations, Class of 2021 Honorees

 - Demonstrate commitment to your community and/or social justice.

-- Be available for meetings, including photo shoots and interviews, from November 2020 through April 2021
+- Be available for meetings including photoshoots and interviews from November 2021 through April 2022.

 Each application must consist of:

-- A personal statement, of no more than 750 typed words, that accomplishes the following:
+- Personal statement of no more than 750 typed words, that accomplishes the following:

-- A completed nominator form (This is sent to the nominator after the student application is received).
+- A 1-page nomination letter on behalf of the nominee(s).
+This is sent to the nominator after the student application is received.

 - The reasons for nominating the student, including a description of the obstacles this student has overcome;